When leasing a commercial building for rent, you become its tenant, rather than its owner.

 After you’ve narrowed down your list of commercial properties to choose from, it’s a good idea to have a commercial lease broker evaluate the properties and help you negotiate.

-A commercial lease broker be able to look at the pros and cons of each property and help you make an informed decision about which one to choose.
+A commercial lease broker will be able to look at the pros and cons of each property and help you make an informed decision about which one to choose.

 Plus, you’ll need to do a visual inspection of the commercial building for rent on a regular basis for health and safety reasons as well as for its business operations.